projectatomic/atomic-site/docs/docker-building-rhel-images.md

 Now that you understand how Docker layers images, it raises some questions on how best to deploy Docker in your environment.
 Docker supports several different file system formats.
 How these work and which one you choose for all or part of your deployment will greatly effect your performance and efficiency.

-For information and recommendations on file systems please see <link to Alex page>
+For information and recommendations on file systems please see [Docker and Filesystems](http://www.projectatomic.io/docs/filesystems/)

 In many use cases it is beneficial to attach and mount a separate file system for Docker's use.
 This file system will be mounted on /dev/lib/docker.
-For information on how to mount /var/lib/docker on a separate file system see <link William's mount /var/lib/docker page>
+For information on how to mount /var/lib/docker on a separate file system see [Storage Reccomendations](http://www.projectatomic.io/docs/docker-storage-recommendation/)